WILLIAM

 defined and limited; and that those limits may not be mistaken or forgotten,

-purpose is that limitation committed to writing; if these limits may, at any
+is that limitation committed to writing; if these limits may, at any time, be

-time, be passed by those intended to be restrained?
-The distinction between a
+passed by those intended to be restrained?
+The distinction between a government

-government with limited and unlimited powers is abolished, if those limits do
+with limited and unlimited powers is abolished, if those limits do not confine

-not confine the persons on whom they are imposed, and if acts pro- [5 U.S. 137, 177] hibited and acts allowed are of equal obligation.
-It is a proposition
+the persons on whom they are imposed, and if acts pro- [5 U.S. 137, 177] hibited and acts allowed are of equal obligation.
+It

-too plain to be contested, that the constitution controls any legislative act
+is a proposition too plain to be contested, that the constitution controls any

-repugnant to it; or, that the legislature may alter the constitution by an
+legislative act repugnant to it; or, that the legislature may alter the

 Between these